nachomonkey/RefreshAllNodes/README.md

 ### Pre-compiled

-*Pre-compiled releases of this plugin are supplied for Windows 10 64-bit.*
+*The pre-compiled releases of this plugin are compiled running Windows 10 (64-bit).*

-Download a release that matches your version of Unreal Engine [from here](https://github.com/nachomonkey/RefreshAllNodes/releases), and extract it into your project's Plugins directory.
+* Download a release that matches your version of Unreal Engine [from here](https://github.com/nachomonkey/RefreshAllNodes/releases), and extract it into your project's Plugins directory.

-Relaunch the editor.
+* Relaunch the editor.

 ### Compiling from source

-Clone or [download](https://github.com/nachomonkey/RefreshAllNodes/releases/tag/v1.1) the repository into your project's Plugins directory and relaunch the editor.
+* Clone or download the repository into your project's `Plugins` directory and relaunch the editor.

-A message should appear asking to compile the plugin.
+* A message should appear asking to compile the plugin.

 ## Usage

-This plugin adds the **Refresh All Blueprint Nodes** button to the Blueprints toolbar menu as shown below:
+This plugin adds the **`Refresh All Blueprint Nodes`** button to the Blueprints toolbar menu:

 ![The button is shown in the Blueprints toolbar menu](docs/MenuButton.png)

-Clicking the button will refresh all nodes in all blueprints.
-It performs the same action as manually using "Refresh All nodes" on each blueprint, and then optionally compiles the blueprint.
-After the blueprints have all been refreshed, they are saved.
+As stated, the button will search for your Blueprints, open, them, and excecute the built-in "Refresh all nodes" function.
+By default, all blueprints are then compiled.

-The "Refresh Blueprints" action, found in the Content Browser's right-click context menu, will refresh blueprints found in the selected folders.
+The **`Refresh Blueprints`** action can be found in the Content Browser's context menu to refresh blueprints in certain folders:

 ![The button is shown in the Content Browser context menu](docs/ContextMenuButton.png)

-Note: Refreshing blueprint nodes may cause node breakages and change variable types if used in certain circumstances following a Hot Reload.
+* *Note: Refreshing blueprint nodes may cause node breakages or change variable types, especially in certain circumstances following a `HotReload`.*
+* *Note: I have not used RefreshAllNodes with Source Control, so it may cause undesired behavior by resaving every blueprint.*

 ### Configuration

-The plugin can be configured under **Project Settings ->  Plugins -> Refresh All Nodes**
+The plugin can be configured under **`Project Settings` ->  `Plugins` -> `Refresh All Nodes`**

 ![Configuration](docs/Configuration.png)